minerupset/minerupset.github.io/code-library/docs/js/callbacks-promises-async.md

 ## Async / Await: Sugar Coated Promises
 We've spent all this time looking at Promise architectures, but now, we're going to get rid of it - Promises are great, and it's important to know how they work, but realistically, they have a very different flow in their structure than does normal code.
 It would be great to keep writing in a synchronous style, and just have Promises work.
 This is where `#!js async` and `#!js await` come in (very similar to C#'s use of `#!csharp async` and `#!csharp await` with C# Task objects).

-Below is a direct comparison of our same three versions: Callbacks, Promises, and Async/Await
+Below is a direct comparison of our same three versions: Callbacks, Promises, and Async / Await
 ```javascript
 //Callback Based
 getUser(1, (user) => {